TBD54566975/tbdex/discovery/README.md

       }
 ```

-This will expose a REST API at the serviceEndpoint which can be used to discover the PFI's capabilities and offers, make RFQs and tranact.
+This will expose a REST API at the serviceEndpoint which can be used to discover the PFI's capabilities and offers, make RFQs and transact.

 ### Service Endpoint options